libriscv/libriscv/README.md

 The 128-bit ISA support is experimental, and the specification is not yet complete.
 There is neither toolchain support, nor is there an ELF format for 128-bit machines.
 There is an emulator that specifically runs a custom crafted 128-bit program in the emu128 folder.

 Note: There is no support for the E- and Q-extensions.
 Zba is supported.
 A minimal set of the V-extension is currently being worked on.
 Binary translation currently only supports RV32G and RV64G.
-The fastest build combo is usually: `rv64gv_zba` right now.
+The fastest arch combo is `rv64gv_zba` right now.

 ## Example usage when embedded into a project